BAFTA Los Angeles is proud to introduce the current participants of our Newcomers Program.

 As well as a consistent acting career Louisa has been busy producing and presenting 'Don't Look Back' a documentary that shows the daily struggles of young people suffering with RP (retinitis pigmentosa), a degenerate eye condition.
 Moving to LA and being welcomed as a participant of the BAFTA Los Angeles Newcomers Program is something Louisa is most grateful for.

-Hayley is a young Award-winning Scottish Film and Television actress based in Los Angeles.
+Hayley McLaughlin is a Scottish Film and Television actress based in Los Angeles, and is the recent proud owner of a Green Card.
 She is a conservatory trained Actress, and was granted a Scholarship to attend the 'American Academy of Dramatic Arts', Los Angeles.

 Samantha is a professional actor, presenter and voice over artist, gaining her Master’s Degree from the prestigious Royal Central School of Speech and Drama.
 Her extensive experience in Film, TV, Theatre, and commercials includes recent professional credits in the British Independent feature films "Freesia" and "27, Memory Lane", “The Sarah Millican TV Programme” for the BBC and the lead role in a crime drama for the Discovery Channel aired in both the UK and USA.
 Samantha is also the ongoing host for “That’s English”, a popular daytime education show for Spanish TV and is currently involved with Disney on a new Children’s Drama.
 Samantha is loving every moment in LA and is honoured and delighted to have been selected as a participant of this year’s BAFTA Los Angeles Newcomers Program.